-Most superannuation policies include benefits in the event the policy holder becomes sick or injured.
-In almost every case, you will need to be totally and permanently disabled (TPD) and unable to ever work.
-These polices may also include benefits for the family if the policy holder dies.
+Most superannuation policies include benefits which can cover the policy holder in the they become sick or injured.
+In almost every case, you will need to be totally and permanently disabled (TPD), which usually means that you are unlikely to ever be able to return to any work for which you are qualified by way of education, training or experience, although some policies only require you to be unlikely to ever return to your own occupation (as opposed to any occupation).
+These policies may also include benefits for the family if the policy holder dies.

 Surprisingly, most people in Queensland (including Brisbane and the Gold Coast) do not even realise that their superannuation policy might offer this kind of coverage for them.
 This is important to know in the event that a critical injury renders them unable to work at all.
 Rather than face financial difficulty, these entitlements may include a lump sum payment or ongoing benefits that can be very helpful in those troubled times.